-- 4. We may also require the following additional information: - a report on bursary awareness raising activities, where less than 95 per cent of eligible students have been paid a bursary - an explanation where the actual expenditure on additional outreach is more than 10 per cent below your commitments or estimate set out in your access agreement - details of any shortfall in institutional financial support (hereafter referred to as bursary) or outreach expenditure that you have reallocated to other access measures.
+4. We may also require the following additional information:

+- a report on bursary awareness raising activities, where less than 95 per cent of eligible students have been paid a bursary - an explanation where the actual expenditure on additional outreach is more than 20 per cent below your commitments or estimate set out in your access agreement.